 As you may know, after giving up dairy for several years I’ve introduced some goat cheese back into my diet again.
 And I’m so excited!

 There are so many different varieties of goat cheese now, too.

 We are moving toward a more plant based diet, too.
-Heavy on the veggies while finding some great new vegan products that fill those comfort food cravings – like vegan nacho sauce made with veggies!
-It actually tastes like ball park nacho cheese. 🙂
+Heavy on the veggies while finding some great new vegan products that fill those comfort food cravings – like vegan nacho sauce made with veggies. 🙂

 Food Choices & Eatin’ Clean

 I really think trace pesticides in our food are making us sicker than we should be, especially if you have the MTHFR gene variants that limit the body’s ability to detox.

 I think this is part of why everybody loves the Whole 30 program.
 You eat pretty clean and shed a few pounds.
 But it also removes a lot of foods that likely have trace pesticides.